Helping millions of people navigate the world of technology.

 Note: If your Restart button is grayed out, your Task Scheduler is already running, or you’re not logged in as an administrator.

-If you’re facing problems with Task Scheduler functioning, it might be because the scheduled tasks’ associated files are damaged.
-If that’s the case, deleting those files will restore its ability to operate normally.
+If you’re having trouble with the Task Scheduler’s functioning, it might be because the scheduled tasks’ associated files are damaged.
+Deleting those files will restore the program’s ability to operate normally.

-Step 1: Press Windows + R, type regedit, and hit Enter.
+Step 1: Press Windows + R > type regedit > hit Enter.

 Type regedit in the Run box and press Enter

-Step 2: In the left pane, select HKEY_LOCAL_MACHINE > SOFTWARE > Microsoft.
+Step 2: Select HKEY_LOCAL_MACHINE > SOFTWARE > Microsoft in the left pane.

 Go to HKEY_LOCAL_MACHINE SOFTWARE and Microsoft